 1: A dentist who has successfully completed an advanced education program in prosthodontics that is accredited by the appropriate accrediting body – in the UK and EU this is the General dental Council (GDC) and members of the public are free to go to the official GDC website to verify that the dentist treating you is an accredited specialist in the field and not simply calling himself a “specialist”.
 Only the GDC can award the title “specialist”.

-2: There are no specialists in dental implantology, if a dentist claims to be an implant specialist then they are actually in breach of the General Dental Council and can be reprimanded or even struck off.
+2: There are no registered specialists in dental implantology, if a dentist claims to be an implant specialist then they are actually in breach of the General Dental Council guidelines and can be reprimanded or even struck off.